Banh Mi

 Banh mi thit nuong Saigon

 Ho Chi Minh City (Saigon) locals have a love for thit nuong, or chargrilled pork of any kind.
-From grilled pork with broken rice (com tam thit nuong) and grilled pork with rice vermicelli (bun thit nuong) to grilled pork with sticky rice (xoi thit nuong), it’s no surprise that banh mi thit nuong (grilled pork stuffed in the banh mi) has made its way to the list.
+From grilled pork with broken rice (com tam thit nuong) and grilled pork with rice vermicelli (bun thit nuong) to grilled pork with sticky rice (xoi thit nuong), it’s no surprise that banh mi thit nuong (grilled pork stuffed in a banh mi) has made its way to the list.

 Minced pork is marinated with a mixture of lemongrass, honey, and other seasonings.
 It’s then formed into meatballs or rolled around bamboo sticks, then chargrilled until the smoky aroma from the lemongrass fills the air and the pork remains juicy and moist from the steaming pork fat.
 The chargrilled pork is then stuffed in a banh mi, along with pickled carrots and daikon, fresh cucumber, coriander, and a drizzle of BBQ sauce.

-The eating culture of the banh mi
+The eating culture of banh mi

 2. The go-to option: Just like other Vietnamese dishes, a broad range of banh mi toppings can be overwhelming and leave you confused about which one to go for.
 A thap cam – mixed combo – will be a good place to start.
 It comes with everything the dish offers, so you can have a full picture of what the dish is like and pick out your favorite toppings for the next order.